njoguamos/laravel-jenga/README.md

     'orderAmount' => '', // The value of the transaction
     'orderReference' => '', // The merchant order reference.
 Min8 characters and It has to be alphanumeric 'productType' => '', // Product category
     'productDescription' => '' // A brief summary of the product. max 200 characters,
-    'paymentTimeLimit' => config(key: 'jenga.limit'), // Duration payment is valid.
     'customerFirstName' => '', // The customer's First Name
     'customerLastName' => '', // The customer's Last Name
     'customerEmail' => '', // Customer email